Editorial advisory

 Water Verdict

-Chenango County receives a fair water quality assessment with a grade of B and a score of 63.0 out of 100.
+Chenango County, New York receives a fair water quality assessment with a grade of B and a score of 63.0 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+The county's primary USGS gauge drains roughly 1,610 square miles of upstream watershed, giving local source waters a regional footprint.
+At the most recent USGS reading, local streamflow was below its historical mean at 88.7% — worth watching in drier seasons.

 Violation Context

-Chenango County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Chenango County, New York show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 4.7 violations per 100,000 people served, this rate is moderate and suggests recurring water quality challenges.
+For independent context, 2,771 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance